Nancy Binay

-Maria Lourdes Nancy Sombillo Binay Angeles (born May 12, 1973) is a Filipino politician who is serving as the 22nd mayor of Makati since June 30, 2025.
+Maria Lourdes Nancy Sombillo Binay-Angeles (born May 12, 1973) is a Filipino politician who is serving as the 22nd mayor of Makati since June 30, 2025.
 She previously served as a senator of the Philippines from 2013 to 2025.

 Binay is the daughter of former Vice President Jejomar Binay.
 Without any prior experience in government, Binay placed a bid for a seat in the Senate in the 2013 elections and won, placing fifth overall.
 After being elected, Binay chaired both the Cultural Communities and the Tourism committees of the Senate in the 17th Congress.
 Binay was re-elected in the 2019 elections for a second consecutive term.

 Education

 Binay pursued her elementary and secondary education at St. Scholastica's College, Manila.
-She entered the University of the Philippines Diliman in June 1991, where she initially studied economics before earning a Bachelor of Science in Tourism degree, graduating in 1997.
+She entered the University of the Philippines Diliman in June 1991, where she initially studied economics before earning a Bachelor of Science in Tourism degree in 1997.